quiz254/rsp_tcp/README.md

  - Version 1.1.5: Removed clicks on overloads.
  - Version 1.1.6: -w removed and combined with -W to avoid ghost-signals appear.
 Many new bit conversions and default to 15.5bit.
  - Version 1.1.7: 14.5bit as default and fixed box reporting, now correct and box-name, only tested on RSP1A.
+ - Version 1.1.8: Reworked the conversion to 8 bit again, spikes don't matter.
+Wideband disabled by default, no use for 2048MSPS.

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code